California Code of Regulations (Title 3. Food and Agriculture)

 "Filter or air purifying element" means a component used in respirators to remove solid or liquid aerosols from the inspired air.

-"Filtering facepiece (dust mask)" means a negative pressure particulate respirator with a filter as an integral part of the facepiece or with the entire facepiece composed of the filtering medium.
+"Filtering facepiece" means a National Institute for Occupational Safety and Health (NIOSH)-approved negative pressure particulate respirator with a filter as an integral part of the facepiece or with the entire facepiece composed of the filtering medium.

 "Fumiscope®" is a monitoring instrument that measures the concentration of methyl bromide inside a structure in ounces per 1,000 cubic feet.
 (The analytical detection limit of a Fumiscope® is 250 parts per million [ppm]).